ciciken/sc-friendlist/README.md

 ## Solution

   The problem can be mapped to represent a graph i.e. a node and its children nodes.
-One way to marshal a node here for our purposes is like so -
+One way to marshal a node here for our purposes is like so

 	name	1stdegfrnd	2nddegfrnd,3rddegfrnd,	4rthdegfrnd,4rthdegfrnd,

+  a tab separated list of strings where
- - where the first string is the current node name, the second string is the list of 1st degree friends (the children of the current node), the third string is the list of 1 to k-1 degree friends (previously traversed nodes), and the fourth string is the list of current k degree friends.
-It is from these k degree friends that the next iteration will require children friends (the k+1 degree friends).
+  - the first string is the current node name,
+  - the second string is the csv list of 1st degree friends (the children of the current node)
+  - the third string is the csv list of 1 to k-1 degree friends (previously traversed nodes)
+  - the fourth string is the csv list of current k degree friends.
+It is from these k degree friends that the next iteration ( of k+1 degree friends) will be formed from their children

 #### init_mapper